subsquid/docs/docs/tron-indexing/tron-batch-processor/logs.md

 **Related data** can be requested via the `include` field:

-- `transaction = true`: will retrieve the parent transacton for each selected log.
+- `transaction = true`: will retrieve the parent transaction for each selected log.

 The data will be added to the `.transactions` iterable within [block data](/tron-indexing/tron-batch-processor/context-interfaces) and made available via the `.transaction` field of each log item.